12 of the Best Ways to Save Big at Hobby Lobby

 9. Create a FREE account & wish list.

 If you find items that you’d love to receive as a gift for Christmas, a wedding, your birthday, or another special occasion, create a FREE Hobby Lobby account and add items to your wish list.
 You can then easily share your list with family and friends via email.

 Plus, by signing up for an account, you’ll be the first to receive a Weekly Ad, special promotions, coupons, fun project ideas, and store news.

 Hobby Lobby has a 14-day price adjustment policy, so if you purchase an item and then it goes on sale within two weeks after your purchase, you can get an adjustment.
 BUT, you will need to return to the store WITH the item and the receipt within 14 days of the purchase to receive the adjustment.

 Not satisfied with your purchase?
 With a receipt, Hobby Lobby will gladly exchange the merchandise, give a store credit, or issue a refund within 90 days of purchase, based on the original method of payment.
 Even without a receipt, you’ll get a store credit for the lowest selling price in the last 60 days.

 If you’re looking to earn a little spending money to shop at Hobby Lobby, you may consider applying for a full or part-time job doing what you love!
-In addition to not having to work on Sundays and stores closing at 8PM, employees get an extra 15% discount on top of all sales, clearance, and coupons!
+In addition to not having to work on Sundays and stores closing at 8PM, employees get an extra 15% discount on top of all sales and clearance events!

-And, did you know that Hobby Lobby pays their full-time employees more than double the national minimum wage rate of $7.25/hour?
-Currently, the minimum wage for hourly and full-time employees is at least $15.70 per hour and $10.45 per hour for part-time employees.
+And, did you know that Hobby Lobby pays their full-time employees more than double the federal minimum wage rate of $7.25/hour?
+Currently, the minimum wage for hourly and full-time employees is at least $17 per hour.
 Not too shabby!